ElizaLo/Machine-Learning/Quora Insincere Questions Classification/README.md

 In the second stage of the competition, we will re-run your selected Kernels.
 The following files will be swapped with new data:

-- **test.csv** - This will be swapped with the complete public and private test dataset.
+- `test.csv` - This will be swapped with the complete public and private test dataset.
 This file will have ~56k rows in stage 1 and ~376k rows in stage 2.
 The public leaderboard data remains the same for both versions.
-The file name will be the same (both test.csv) to ensure that your code will run.
+The file name will be the same (both `test.csv`) to ensure that your code will run.

-- **sample_submission.csv** - similar to test.csv, this will be changed from ~56k in stage 1 to ~376k rows in stage 2 .
+- `sample_submission.csv` - similar to `test.csv`, this will be changed from ~56k in stage 1 to ~376k rows in stage 2 .
 The file name will remain the same.

 ## Embeddings